marcperuz/pytopomap/examples/GALLERY_HEADER.rst

-This is a test gallery
+Example gallery
 ======================

-Below is a gallery of examples
+Below is a gallery of example function of the package to show how it works: